 The options were also screened against low, medium (i.e., the Employment Lands Study projection) and high employment lands demand projections (see Section 4.5) and employment lands objectives (i.e., options that did not support objectives were not considered).
-Following this analysis the remaining options were refined, with viable options assembled into a portfolio of 17 phased policy and program recommendations to support core employment lands objectives.
+Following this analysis the remaining options were refined, with viable options assembled into a portfolio of 16 phased policy and program recommendations to support core employment lands objectives.

-A second round of stakeholder engagement involved 32 participants in three focus groups to review the draft strategy, which was also presented to the District's Economic Development Standing Committee and Squamish Nation.
+A second round of stakeholder engagement involved 32 participants in three focus groups to review the draft strategy, which was also presented to the District's Economic Development Standing Committee and Squamish Nation staff and Council representatives at informal meetings.